jquast/wcwidth/docs/intro.rst

-This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering") by default, which may require to be enabled by a TUI application but is often the default mode for those terminals that support it: Windows Terminal, WezTerm, ghostty, contour, and foot.
-This library does support any specific "legacy width" measurement, but does provide Corrections_ for those terminals without grapheme support.
+This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering") by default, which may require to be enabled by a TUI application but is often the default mode for those terminals that support it.

+This library does support any specific "legacy width" measurement by API, but it does provide Corrections_ for those terminals without grapheme support.

 See also: